Okaku Constituency

 Okaku Constituency is an electoral constituency in the Oshana Region of Namibia.
 It had 10,384 registered voters in 2020.
 Its district capital is the settlement of Okaku.
 Okaku Constituency covers an area of 224 sqkm.
 It had a population of 19,007 in 2011, down from 20,354 in 2001.
 Okaku falls under the Ondonga Traditional Authority.

 Okaku residents depend on farming.
 They cultivate their fields on a subsistence basis to get food such as millet, beans, melons, sorghum and nuts.
 Their staple is porridge (oshithima), and their traditional drink is ontaku.

 Politics

 Okaku constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
 Its first councillor is Henock ya Kasita who served the constituency from Namibian independence until 2010.
 In the 2004 regional election he received 5,538 of the 5,672 votes cast.
 Ya Kasita was followed by Joseph Kapya Endjala who was the head of Cosdec centre in Ondangwa.

 In the 2015 local and regional elections the SWAPO candidate won uncontested and became councillor after no opposition party nominated a candidate.
 The SWAPO candidate won the 2020 regional election by a large margin.
 Gerson Kapenda obtained 3,261 votes, followed by Foibe Nashongo of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 970 votes.
+The current Okaku constituency councilor is Ester Fillemon.